SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP White Blood Cells I-IV_Rinker.md

 #hemonc #patho
 ![[Neoplastic White Blood Cells I-Acute Myeloid Leukemia, Myelodysplastic Syndrome_Rinker_PPT (1).pdf]]

+WBC-related notes from test:
+- polycythemia vera (markedly elevated hematocrit, suppressed erythropoietin.
+Most cases of polycythemia demonstrate a JAK2 mutation.
+- LAP score measures the activity of alkaline phosphatase in leukocytes;
+	- a low score was historically indicative of CML and higher score consistent with leukemoid reactions.
+- Howell Jolly bodies are nuclear remnants in erythrocytes, often seen in aplenic patients (spleen normally would remove red cells with
+- The TRAP stain (tartrate-resistant acid phosphatase) stains the TRAP enzyme causing the cytoplasm to be red and granular; it is relatively unique to hairy cell leukemia vs. other leukemias.

+A 4-year-old female presents abruptly with petechiae, bruising, fatigue, and bone pain.
+The white blood cell count is elevated with 60% blasts.
+By flow cytometry the blasts are positive for CD19 and CD10.
+The lineage of the blasts is: - precursor b cells
+- This is a case of B‐ALL.
+- B‐lymphoblasts express **CD19 and CD10 (also known at CALLA – common acute lymphoblastic leukemia antigen)**.
+- Classic T cell markers are CD3, 4, and 8.
+- Myeloid markers include CD13 and 33
+- classic monocytic markers are CD14, 64, 68

+for testing:
+- Flow cytometry can easily discriminate the clonal CD5, CD23 positive B‐ cells with immunoglobulin light chain restriction of CLL from non‐ neoplastic lymphocytes.
+- TdT staining screens for T-cell **lymphoblastic** lymphoma.
+- Myeloperoxidase stains mark a **myeloid** lineage of cell type.
+- Coombs testing detects antibodies that can cause hemolysis of red cells.

+mantle cell lymphoma (CD5+, CD23‐) -  protein overexpressed is cyclin D1.
+- usually results from t(11;14),  which connects the cyclin D1 gene with the immunoglobulin heavy chain gene segments.
+Cyclin D1 regulates the progression of the cell cycle from G1 to the S phase.

+Burkitt lymphomas have a high proliferative index as manifested by high Ki‐67.
+The starry sky appearance results from pale macrophages containing tumor debris ('tingible body macrophages') scattered amongst the dark lymphoma tumor cell background.
+Reactive germinal centers have tangible body macrophages, polarization, follicular dendritic cells, numerous mitotic figures, and cellular polymorphism.
+- (8;14) translocation (involving the myc).
+- positive for CD10 (CALLA) but not CD5 (which is commonly positive in chronic lymphocytic lymphoma (CLL) and mantle cell lymphoma).

+- but follicular lymphoma has no tingible body macrophages
+- Normal germinal cells **do not express BCL2,** an anti‐apoptotic protein. *In follicular lymphoma, the immunoglobulin heavy chain gene is translocated next to the BCL2 gene*, resulting in overexpression and inhibition of apoptosis.
+- follicular lymphoma - (14;18)

+Hemophagocytic Lymphohistiocytosis - we see fever, pancytopenia, splenomegaly, and DIC after a viral infection
+- Very high serum ferritin levels are seen in HLH.
+- hyperviscocity syndrome

+Auer rods are seen in AML.
+- acute promyelocytic leukemia - DIC and a white count of 150,000.
+The white blood cells are immature and have numerous Auer rods.
+This diagnosis is confirmed by FISH for t(15;17).
+If positive, the patient should be treated with ATRA (all-trans retinoic acid) as it induces the maturation of the immature promyelocytes, reducing the leukemic burden, targets the PML/RAR fusion protein and resolves coagulopathy.

+A bone marrow biopsy in an older patient showing a hypercellular marrow with dysplasia in all three hematopoietic cell lines (erythroid, myeloid, and megakaryocytic) strongly supports the diagnosis of MDS.
+Patients with MDS are at higher risk of developing acute myeloid leukemia

+a classic presentation of CML - Left shifted granulocytes indicated the presence of immature granulocytes (myeloid lineage) in the peripheral blood.
+This can be seen in infections, but a 150,000 white cell count is a leukemic process.
+Demonstration of the Philadelphia chromosome t(9;22) confirms the diagnosis. splenomegaly and a white count of 150,000.
+The granulocytes are left shifted and there is a basophilia.
+2% blasts are present.

+The lymphocytes in CLL look very much like normal lymphocytes.
+One can determine clonality by surface immunoglobulin light chain restriction.
+Expression of CD5 and CD23 on the clonal B-cells is classic for CLL.

+---

 framework
 ![[WBC neoplasm framework]]
 leukemia - from the bone marrow - progression marked by abnormal cells in blood + bone marrow- extended to peripheral blood -